yuanwei2023/umr/doc/sphinx/source/libpm4_stream.rst

 option will be ignored or not.
 This is used if the waves have already been halted and you don't wish to resume them with this call.

+The 'invalid' flag is set if the decoding of the packet fails due to out of bounds checking (e.g. not enough words for the packet to decode).

 --------------------
 Freeing a PM4 Stream